aneasystone/github-trending/README.md

 ## All language

+* 【2022-10-28】[bumble-tech / private-detector](https://github.com/bumble-tech/private-detector) - Bumble's Private Detector - a pretrained model for detecting lewd images
+* 【2022-10-28】[ageron / handson-ml3](https://github.com/ageron/handson-ml3) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.
+* 【2022-10-28】[open-telemetry / opentelemetry-demo](https://github.com/open-telemetry/opentelemetry-demo) - OpenTelemetry Community Demo Application
 * 【2022-10-27】[answerdev / answer](https://github.com/answerdev/answer) - An open-source knowledge based community software.
 You can use it to quickly build your Q&A community for product technical support, customer support, user communication, and more.
 * 【2022-10-27】[valeriansaliou / sonic](https://github.com/valeriansaliou/sonic) - 🦔Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
 * 【2022-10-27】[JoePenna / Dreambooth-Stable-Diffusion](https://github.com/JoePenna/Dreambooth-Stable-Diffusion) - Implementation of Dreambooth (https://arxiv.org/abs/2208.12242) by way of Textual Inversion (https://arxiv.org/abs/2208.01618) for Stable Diffusion (https://arxiv.org/abs/2112.10752).
 Tweaks focused on training faces, objects, and styles.